deepfence/ThreatMapper/docs/docs/threatmapper/developers/deploy-agent.md

 # Deploy custom ThreatMapper Sensor Agents

-You should first [build the management console an dagents](build) and push the images to a suitable repository.
+You should first [build the management console and agents](build) and push the images to a suitable repository.
 You can then adapt the standard installation instructions ([Docker](../sensors/docker), [Kubernetes](../sensors/kubernetes)) to refer to your custom images rather than the Deepfence-provided ones.

 ## Installing and Running the Sensor Agents on a Docker Host